HC097/ProjectPriimydia/README.md

 ## ❖ What This Is

-**Summa Priimydia** is a long-form literary project — a Dostoyevskian-fantasy-ritual hybrid, built to explore:
+**The Priimydica** is a long-form literary project — a Dostoyevskian-fantasy-ritual hybrid, built to explore:
 - Metaphysical descent and transformation
 - Symbolic encoding of moral and philosophical structure
 - The architecture of myth and memory in narrative form